clj-easy/graalvm-clojure/doc/clojure-graalvm-native-binary.md

-# How to build a native binary for you Clojure projects with GraalVM
+# How to build a native binary for your Clojure projects with GraalVM

 This guide shows the steps required to build native binaries out of your Clojure projects using GraalVM.